NicholasBkume/QRcode-Maker-Website/README.md

-*QR Code Maker
+QR Code Maker
-##Description
+📜 Description
-QR Code Maker is a simple web application that allows users to generate QR codes for any URL.
-Users can specify a filename for their QR code image and download or scan the generated QR code directly.
-It’s designed with ease of use in mind and runs on a lightweight Node.js server.
+QR Code Maker is a lightweight web application that allows users to generate QR codes for any URL.
+Users can name the QR code file, preview it, and scan it directly from the interface.
+The project is simple, efficient, and perfect for personal or small-scale use cases.

-##Why?
-Creating QR codes can be a hassle when you don't have a dedicated tool.
-This project solves that problem by providing:

-A user-friendly interface to create QR codes instantly.
+❓ Why Use This Tool?
+Convenience: Generate QR codes in just a few clicks.
+Customization: Name your QR code files for better organization.
-An easy way to download or scan QR codes via a simple web interface.
+Easy Sharing: Scan or download QR codes directly from the interface.
-Quick deployment for personal or small-scale use cases.
+Lightweight Setup: Minimal dependencies and easy deployment.
-Features
+🚀 Features
+Custom File Naming: Choose a name for your QR code image.
-Generate QR codes for any valid URL.
+URL QR Code Generator: Create QR codes for any valid URL.
-Specify a custom filename for each QR code image.
-Displays the QR code and its corresponding URL in a clean web interface.
-Serves static QR code images for download or scanning.
-Lightweight and easy to set up.
+Responsive Design: Scan generated QR codes directly using your phone.
+Static Image Storage: QR codes are saved locally for download.
-How to Use
+🛠️ How to Use
-##1.
-Prerequisites
+1. Prerequisites
-Ensure you have the following installed:
+Make sure you have the following installed:

-Node.js (version 16 or above)
+Node.js (version 16 or later)
 npm (comes with Node.js)
 2. Installation
 Clone the repository:

 bash
 Copy
 Edit
 git clone https://github.com/yourusername/qr-code-maker.git
-Navigate to the project directory: bash
+Navigate to the project folder:

+bash
 Copy
 Edit
 cd qr-code-maker
 Install dependencies:

 bash
 Copy
 Edit